stereolabs/zed-open-capture/README.md

 # ZED Driver

 The ZED Driver allows the low level control of ZED, ZED Mini and ZED 2 camera.
-The driver provides methods to access video frames, to control the video parameters and to acquire data from the internal sensors.
+The driver provides methods to access video frames, to control the video parameters and to acquire data from the internal sensors (only ZED Mini and ZED2).
 A synchronization mechanism is provided to get the correct sensor data associated to each video frame.

 ## Installation